matryer/respond/README.md

 // respond with data
 respond.With(w, r, http.StatusOK, data)

-// respond with an error
+// or respond with an error
 if err := doSomething(); err != nil {
   respond.With(w, r, http.StatusInternalServerError, err)
   return